suryapraneeth18/Energy-Consumption-Time-Series-Forecasting/README.md

-# Energy-Loss-Time-Series-Forecasting
+# Energy-Consumption-Time-Series-Forecasting
-## Energy Loss Time Series Forecasting Models - Readme
+## Energy Consumption Time Series Forecasting Models - Readme

-This repository contains the implementation of advanced time series forecasting models, including ARMA, LSTM, and SARIMA, for predicting energy loss during distribution.
-These models have been developed to assist in optimizing energy distribution networks and improving operational efficiency.
+This repository contains advanced time series forecasting models (ARMA, LSTM, SARIMA) for energy consumption prediction.
+It aims to optimize energy distribution networks and improve operational efficiency by accurately forecasting future energy consumption patterns.
+The models leverage historical data to capture trends, seasonality, and complex relationships, facilitating informed decision-making for resource allocation and infrastructure planning.
+Collaborators and stakeholders are invited to explore and contribute to this repository, driving advancements in sustainable energy management.

 ### Dataset
 1. Dataset is taken from International Energy Agency(IEA) monthly electricity statistics.